Sample roll-out

 Per-game Dice RTP at Roobet is not separately published.
 Given the Crash anchor at 97 percent, expected Dice range is 96-98 percent pending operator clarification.

-Roobet Dice vs Stake Dice, what is different?
+How does roobet Dice vs Stake Dice, what is different? work?

 Does Martingale work better on Roobet Dice because of the 20 percent cashback?